Towards Demystifying Representation Learning with Non-contrastive Self-supervision: Abstract

 \section{Abstract}

 Non-contrastive methods of self-supervised learning (such as BYOL and SimSiam) learn representations by minimizing the distance between two views of the same image.
-These approaches have achieved remarkable performance in practice, but it is not well understood 1) why these methods do not collapse to the trivial solutions and 2) how the representation is learned. \cite{tian2021understanding} made an initial attempt on the first question and proposed DirectPred that sets the predictor directly.
-In our work, we analyze a generalized version of DirectPred, called \textbf{DirectSet}($\alpha$).
-We show that in a simple linear network, DirectSet($\alpha$) provably learns a desirable projection matrix and also reduces the sample complexity on downstream tasks.
-Our analysis suggests that weight decay acts as an implicit threshold that discard the features with high variance under augmentation, and keep the features with low variance.
-Inspired by our theory, we simplify DirectPred by removing the expensive eigen-decomposition step.
-On CIFAR-10, CIFAR-100, STL-10 and ImageNet, \textbf{DirectCopy}, our simpler and more computationally efficient algorithm, rivals or even outperforms DirectPred.
+These approaches have achieved remarkable performance in practice, but the theoretical understanding lags behind. \citet{tian2021understanding} explained why the representation does not collapse to zero, however, how the feature is learned still remains mysterious.
+In our work, we prove in a linear network, non-contrastive methods learn a desirable projection matrix and also reduce the sample complexity on downstream tasks.
+Our analysis suggests that weight decay acts as an implicit threshold that discards the features with high variance under data augmentations, and keeps the features with low variance.
+Inspired by our theory, we design a simpler and more computationally efficient algorithm DirectCopy by removing the eigen-decomposition step in the original DirectPred algorithm in \citet{tian2021understanding}.
+Our experiments show that DirectCopy rivals or even outperforms DirectPred on STL-10, CIFAR-10, CIFAR-100 and ImageNet.